 Handling anxiety and overwhelm in leadership

-Anxiety and overwhelm is something that senior leaders are particularly prone to.
+Anxiety and overwhelm is something that leaders and business owners are particularly prone to.
 Stakeholder management, challenging targets, making difficult decisions and juggling numerous projects can leave you feeling overwhelmed and close to burnout.

 This is one of my favourite topics, which you’ll know if you’re a regular reader of my blog.
 That’s because when you consistently make time to reflect, it works.
 Reflection is a simple, very powerful, practice that can help you become a better leader and a calmer person.